 Max’s Sweet Chai

 We don’t really use a lot of sugar in our household, so something we find sweet is probably not sweet enough for others.
-All of the sweetness in Max’s favourite chai comes from candied ginger.
+All of the sweetness in Max’s favorite chai comes from candied ginger.
 However, I’ve included an option for adding sugar to the pot for a more traditional sweet tea.

 To make this milky brewed chai, mix all the spices with the water and milk in a saucepan.
 Gently bring to a boil and simmer for 5 minutes.